El Father Plays Himself

-El Father Plays Himself is a 2020 internationally co-produced documentary film directed by Mo Scarpelli, an Italian-American filmmaker.
-It premiered at the 51º Visions du Réel and it’s a co-production between Venezuela, United Kingdom, Italy and the United States.
-The movie follows the filming of La Fortaleza, a movie about a son who goes back to his native country to tell the story of his father, who at the same time plays the main character in the film.
+El Father Plays Himself is a 2020 documentary film filmed and directed by Mo Scarpelli.
+It premiered at the 51st Visions du Réel.
+It is a co-production between Venezuela, United Kingdom, Italy and the United States, the film premiered at the 51st Visions du Réel.
+It follows the filming of La Fortaleza, a feature about a son who goes back to his native country to tell the story of his father, who at the same time plays the main character in the film.

 Plot

 Jorge Thielen Armand is a young filmmaker who left Venezuela, his home country, when he was 15 years old.
 Years later, as an adult in 2019, he decided to go back, specifically to the Amazon jungle, with the only goal of telling the story of his father in a deeply personal film.
 Jorge Roque Thielen, the director's father, plays himself in the feature.

 In the movie it is easily perceived that fiction and reality intertwine.
 The theme of El Father Plays Himself shows an act of love and ambition that transforms into a difficult process during the filming, which forces both father and son to face their past and make peace with it.
 In the words of the director, “it is the clash of fear and love”.